What is an Underride Accident and Why Is It So Dangerous?

 An underride accident is a crash involving a tractor-trailer in which another vehicle gets crushed under the side or back of the tractor-trailer.
 Large commercial trucks like 18-wheelers are often high enough that a passenger vehicle can slip beneath the trailer, sometimes sheering off the top of the car and resulting in devastating injuries and even death.

 Underride accidents are one of the most destructive types of truck accidents.
-In more than 35 years serving injury victims in North Carolina, our truck accident lawyers have handled many cases involving underride accidents, some of which have resulted in death.
+In more than 35 years serving injury victims, our truck accident lawyers have handled many cases involving underride accidents, some of which have resulted in death.